 Your tenancy

-This handbook should be read alongside your tenancy agreement.
+This section should be read alongside your tenancy agreement.
 It is an important document.
 It is a contract between SHA as your landlord and yourself as a tenant or joint tenant.

 Joint tenant